 The crib is a cushioned palace for any baby, and an important purchase (or inheritance) for any new parent.
-And because Baby will be spending a significant portion of his time in this cozy space, it’s super important to understand what to look for when acquiring a crib and how to keep that crib safe for him.
+And because Baby will be spending a significant portion of their time in this cozy space, it’s super important to understand what to look for when acquiring a crib and how to keep that crib safe for them.

 Not all cribs are created equal.